What does a corporate travel manager do?

 Travel managers oversee and administer corporate travel policies and are traditionally tasked with travel expense management, leading vendor and partner contracts, monitoring business travelers’ needs and identifying cost savings.
 Their work could also involve procurement or working with external partners to get reimbursements for cancelled trips.
 It takes years of experience to master all of this.
 Working with a travel management company (TMC), travel managers make sure your travel program and policies meet the needs of your business and travelers.

 Defining and implementing an effective business travel program is no easy task.
 Business requirements can change quickly, and the travel program must adapt just as fast.
-The business travel environment can shift unexpectedly, and the travel manager must proactively put travel policies in place to speed the corporate response and work to ensure traveler safety.
+The business travel environment can shift unexpectedly, and the travel manager must proactively put travel policies in place to speed the corporate response and safeguard against risk.
 Effective business travel programs are built on a foundation of:

 - Clearly defined travel policies and procedures